 Enterprise funds distinguish operating revenues and expenses from nonoperating items.
 Operating revenues and expenses generally result from providing services in connection with the Enterprise Funds' principal ongoing operational activities.
 Charges to customers represent the Authority's principal operating revenues and include passenger fees and special transit fees.
 Operating expenses include the cost of operating maintenance and support of transit services and related capital assets, administrative expenses, and depreciation on capital assets.
-All revenues and expenses not meeting this definition are reported as nonoperating or other revenues and expenses.
+All revenues and expenses.